 If you don’t want a Garmin 550 or BOLT 3, consider these alternatives:

-• Hammerhead Karoo 3 offers similar battery life to Edge 550 but features a different, more modern user interface and an even brighter display.
+- Hammerhead Karoo 3 offers similar battery life to the Edge 550 but features a different, more modern user interface and an even brighter display.

-• Garmin Edge 840 is ideal if you want a longer battery life.
-However, it lacks a bright display and has a bit more limited feature set (e.g., it doesn’t have an in-built speaker).
+- Garmin Edge 840 is ideal if you want a longer battery life.
+However, it lacks a bright display and has a somewhat more limited feature set (e.g., it doesn’t have a built-in speaker).

-• Garmin Edge 1050 is larger than Edge 550 and offers the same feature set, but it’s also more expensive.
+- Garmin Edge 1050 is larger than the Edge 550 and offers the same feature set, but it’s also more expensive.

 Summary

-After comparing several categories, Edge 550 beats BOLT 3 in most of them, including some of the most critical, such as display readability.
-It only loses out in battery life, which is a shame because that’s also its biggest downside.
-The Edge 550 requires frequent charging and may not last for whole-day trips.
+After comparing several categories, the Edge 550 beats the BOLT 3 in most of them, including some of the most critical, such as display readability.
+It only is inferior in battery life, which is a shame as this is also its biggest drawback.
+The Edge 550 requires frequent charging and may not last through all-day trips.

 The price difference between these two head units is significant.
-The Edge 550 costs $499 while the BOLT 3 “only” $349.
-Is the $150 difference worth it?
+The Edge 550 costs $499 while the BOLT 3 costs “only” $349.
+Is the $150 price difference worth it?
 I believe so.
-E550 offers so much more than BOLT.
-BOLT might surpass the Edge in simplicity, but at the cost of a limited feature set.
+The E550 offers so much more than the BOLT 3.
+The BOLT 3 might surpass the Edge 550 in simplicity, but at the cost of a limited feature set.

-Before pulling the trigger, consider whether you’re okay with previous generations, such as the Edge 840, which lasts twice as long as the Edge 550.
-Yes, it doesn’t have as many features, but it does most of the things well.
+Before pulling the trigger, consider whether you’re comfortable with previous generations, such as the Edge 840, which lasts twice as long as the Edge 550.
+Yes, it doesn’t have as many features, but it does most things well.

-Anyway, I hope you will find this comparison helpful.
-If you do, please click the links below.
+I hope you found this comparison helpful.
+If so, please use the links below.
 It’s the best way to support me and my website without additional costs.
 Thank you very much in advance!

 Recommended Accessories